Audio Visual Media Production with Events Livestreaming HND

 Course overview

-This two-year course (for applicants at SCQF Level 6 or equivalent) will enable you to learn the art of TV live events broadcasting, livestreaming, and audio-visual media production through a course built around practical experience in:
+This two-year course (for applicants at SCQF Level 6 or equivalent) will enable you to learn the art of audio-visual media production, live events broadcasting, and livestreaming through a course built around practical experience in:

 - Video camera operation